Arnold Lanni

 Arnold David Lanni (born May 4, 1956) is a Canadian record producer and former member of Frōzen Ghōst and Sheriff.
 He wrote Sheriff's most successful song, "When I'm with You."

 History

 Lanni was a founding member of Canadian rock band Sheriff in 1979.
 The band only released one album (their 1982 self-titled effort, which included "When I'm with You" and another minor hit, "You Remind Me") before breaking up in 1985.
-Sheriff members Lanni and Wolf Hassel then formed Frozen Ghost, which existed 1985 to 1993.
-Lanni was a guitarist, keyboardist and vocalist for this project.
+Sheriff members Lanni and Wolf Hassel then formed Frozen Ghost, which existed from 1985 to 1993.
+Lanni was a guitarist, keyboardist, and vocalist for this project.

-In 2000 Lanni was nominated as producer of the year at the Juno Awards.
+In 2000, Lanni was nominated as producer of the year at the Juno Awards.

-Lanni has produced Canadian rock groups Finger Eleven, Simple Plan, the first four Our Lady Peace albums (including the diamond-certified Clumsy), Hello Operator, Thousand Foot Krutch, Echo Jet, The Waking Eyes and Rev. He has also produced American groups The Gufs and King's X (Ear Candy).
+Lanni has produced Canadian rock groups Finger Eleven, Simple Plan, the first four Our Lady Peace albums (including the diamond-certified Clumsy), Hello Operator, Thousand Foot Krutch, Echo Jet, The Waking Eyes, and Rev. He has also produced American groups The Gufs and King's X (Ear Candy).